markjprice/cs13net9/docs/errata/improvements.md

 This chapter introduces EF Core and how to use it to query and manipulate data in a relational database like SQLite or SQL Server.
 All code examples are shown in a console app and use synchronous code.
 This is best for learning EF Core because it keeps the code as simple as possible and focussed on the topic covered, but once a reader needs to implement EF Core in a server-side project like an ASP.NET Core Web API project, it is important to use asynchronous code.

 In the next edition, I will add a new section at the end to highlight how to use tasks and the asynchronous methods to avoid thread exhaustion.

+# Page 620 - History of ASP.NET Core

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on February 13, 2025](https://github.com/markjprice/web-dev-net9/issues/35).

+In the second bullet, I describe ASP:
+- **Active Server Pages (ASP)** was released in 1996 and was Microsoft’s first attempt at a platform for dynamic server-side execution of website code.
+ASP files contain a mix of HTML and code that executes on the server written in the VBScript language.

+Readers do not need to know any details of this 30-year-old technology so I will remove the second sentence in the next edition and add a note to explain why I include the bullet for ASP:
+- **Active Server Pages (ASP)** was released in 1996 and was Microsoft’s first attempt at a platform for dynamic server-side execution of website code.
+I include this bullet so that you understand where the **ASP** initialism comes from because it is still used today in modern ASP.NET Core.

 # Page 628 - Structuring projects